advance100/doc_webpack/optimization.md

 ## Deduplication

 If you use some libraries with cool dependency trees, it may occur that some files are identical.
 Webpack can find these files and deduplicate them.
-This prevent to include duplicate code into your bundle and instead copy the function at runtime.
+This prevents the inclusion of duplicate code into your bundle and instead applies a copy of the function at runtime.
 It doesn't affect semantics.
 You can enable it with:

 `--optimize-dedupe` resp. `new webpack.optimize.DedupePlugin()`

-The feature add some overhead to the entry chunk.
+This feature adds some overhead to the entry chunk.